-Shire of Pingelly Local Planning Scheme No. 3 Scheme Amendment No. 7 - Schedule of Submissions No. Name & Address of Submitter Summary of Submissions Local Government Comments Local Government Recommendation 1 Michael Ball Senior Land Use Planning Officer Department of Fire and Emergency Services 20 Stockton Bend Cockburn Central WA 6164 It is unclear from the documentation provided if the Shire has applied State Planning Policy 3.7 - Planning in Bushfire Prone Areas (SPP 3.7) to this proposal.
+Shire of Pingelly Local Planning Scheme No. 3 Scheme Amendment No. 7 - Schedule of Submissions

+No. Name & Address of Submitter Summary of Submissions Local Government Comments Local Government Recommendation 1 Michael Ball Senior Land Use Planning Officer Department of Fire and Emergency Services 20 Stockton Bend Cockburn Central WA 6164 It is unclear from the documentation provided if the Shire has applied State Planning Policy 3.7 - Planning in Bushfire Prone Areas (SPP 3.7) to this proposal.
 Exemptions from the requirements of SPP 3.7 should be applied pragmatically by the decision maker and are identified in Guidelines for Planning in Bushfire Prone Areas (section 2.6).
-The Shire has considered SPP3.7 and the Guidelines for Planning in Bushfire Prone Areas (the Guidelines).
 No modification to the amendment is required.
 DFES notes that Amendment 7 includes several changes to zoning that permit an increased intensity of development in bushfire prone areas, however a BMP has not been prepared to assess the appropriateness of each of these changes.
 DFES notes that scheme amendment provides an opportune mechanism for the coordination of bushfire risk to ensure that it does not result in the introduction or intensification of development or land use in an area that has or will, on completion, have an extreme BHL and/or BAL-40 or BAL-FZ.
-Should SPP 3.7 be applied, then it is requested the relevant information pursuant to this policy level assessment is not required for the proposed changes to the Town Centre/Mixed Use zone as it would not intensify land use or increase bushfire risk.
+Should SPP 3.7 be applied, then it is requested the relevant information pursuant to this policy limited intensification of land uses and development.
+Based on preliminary Department of Planning, Lands and Heritage (DPLH) advice, there is no requirement to prepare a Bushfire Management Plan to support the Amendment.
+It is noted that a bushfire hazard level assessment is not required for the proposed changes to the Town Centre/Mixed Use zone as it would not intensify land use or increase bushfire risk.
 Nor would it be required for the industrial proposals as it is not introducing sensitive land uses and it is expected that be forwarded to DFES to allow review and comment prior to the Shire's endorsement of the proposed amendments.
 It is requested that the Shire provide a detailed list of changes that will impact, or be impacted by bushfire, to allow DFES to provide a clear response to each proposed change.
-Due to the volume of changes proposed, DFES is unable to provide a full review of the omnibus. appropriately to address bushfire risk.
-There may be a requirement to prepare a fit-for-purpose bushfire assessment to support future subdivision and/or development applications.
-DFES notes that DPLH should be consulted to ensure consistency with any new versions with the Guidelines in draft.
-The DPLH will be assessing Scheme Amendment No. 7.
+Due to the volume of changes proposed, DFES is unable to provide a full review of the omnibus. risk.
+There may be a requirement to prepare a fit-for-purpose bushfire assessment to support future subdivision and/or development DFES notes that DPLH should be consulted to ensure consistency with any new versions with the Guidelines in draft.
 2 Greg Doncon Research Officer Land & Water Assessment Fisheries & Agriculture Resource Management Department of Primary Industries and Regional Development PO Box 432 Merredin WA 6415 DPIRD has no objections to the proposed rezoning of the Lots within the Town boundaries and the amendments to the Scheme maps.
 Noted.
 No modification to the amendment is required.
 3 Steven Batty Senior Geologist Geological Survey and Resource Strategy Division Department of Mines, Industry Regulation and Safety 100 Plain Street East Perth WA 6004 DMIRS recommends that Councils adopt the following strategies regarding mineral resources in its planning.
 1. Operating mines and quarries should be protected from sterilization or hindrance by encroachment of incompatible adjacent development.
-2. Known resources and areas of identified high resource potential Noted.
-The strategies relating to mineral resources are best dealt with through a separate review of the Local Planning Strategy.
-No modification to the amendment is required.
+2. Known resources and areas of identified high resource potential , , , , , , , , , , , , , , , , , , , , No modification to the amendment is required.